Today, a reader wants to revisit her relationship and wonders if she should write a letter to her ex boyfriend.

 You may think about your ex every day and miss them so much it hurts.

-You might be willing to crawl over broken glass to get them back.
+You might be willing to crawl over broken glass to get your ex back.

 The problem is, you can’t change THEIR mind by sharing YOUR strong emotion.